ros-tooling/design/docs/action-release.md

 All of this just goes to show that we need an automated solution:

-* Development will occur on the default branch
+* Development will occur on the default branch `main`
 * The build output `dist/index.js` will _not_ be checked into this development branch
 * CI for PRs and on schedule will build the sources before running the tests
 * A separate branch, `release`, will be created.
-Every time a new commit is pushed to `master`, a GitHub Action will be triggered that builds `master` and pushes the resulting build artifact to `release`
+Every time a new commit is pushed to `main`, a GitHub Action will be triggered that builds `main` and pushes the resulting build artifact to `release`

 In this way, parallel development will be easier by allowing simple branch updates, Dependabot updates will actually update the build artifacts, and developers never have to remember to check in build artifacts, they can focus on the changes at hand.